DaveBullet1050/BatoceraHelpers/README.md

 `batocera-save-overlay`
 To persist your changes (otherwise they will be lost on reboot).

 This repo contains my batocera overlay file (expanded into the directories and files you see) plus other config / scripts (under /userdata).
+If using any of the config or scripts linked under these pages, simply copy to the same structure in this repo - to your Batocera machine.  i.e. files under /usr/bin/tos_grs get copied to the same location (create directories if required).
 The help pages below link to the relevant files for configuring that feature:

 [Controller Reference](./README/Controller%20Reference%20README.md#controller-reference)
 [TOS GRS - Automatic 4/8 way restrictor gate](./README/TOS_GRS_Switch%20README.md#tos-grs---automatic-48-way-restrictor-gate)